4 Tips for Cultivating a Mom Crew

 Look for local groups that gather around the causes and interests parents are drawn to.
 Find one gathering that looks interesting to you, commit to attending their next meeting AND establishing one connection.
 You don't need a mom tribe of millions, a few amazing people are enough.

 Listen momma, making mom friends isn’t always easy, but it doesn’t have to be complicated either.
-I have turned these tips into a simple step-by-step formula in my Building a Mom Tribe Workbook.
+I have turned these tips into a simple step-by-step formula in my Building a Mom Crew Workbook.
 You deserve to have a loving community for yourself and your kiddo.
 You’ve got this!
 Start building today!

 Do you want relevant blog posts sent directly to your inbox?

 Join Dr. Sterling’s Email Tribe and never miss an article or tip that could help you!